badoet/ionic-framework/core/src/components/text/readme.md

-# ion-text
+# syg-text

 The text component is a simple component that can be used to style the text color of any element.
-The `ion-text` element should wrap the element in order to change the text color of that element.
+The `syg-text` element should wrap the element in order to change the text color of that element.

 <!-- Auto Generated Below -->